Hemp and Cannabis Oil for Pets: What Every Pet Parent Needs to Know

 Use of cannabis products in pet treats

-Hemp (a form of very low THC cannabis) used in dog treats does not contain enough THC to cause adverse reactions and is therefore considered relatively safe.
+Hemp (a form of very low THC cannabis) used in dog treats or hemp seed oil does not contain enough THC to cause adverse reactions and is therefore considered safe.
 A very large amount of hemp is required to produce even small amounts of CBD, so there is unlikely to be enough CBD in hemp based pet treats to have a therapeutic effect.

-Aside from CBD, hemp seeds included in pet treats can be a good source of protein and essential fatty acids, particularly omega 3 and omega 6 fatty acids.
+Hemp seeds can be a good source of protein and essential fatty acids, particularly omega 3 and omega 6 fatty acids.
+In this way, they are similar to other benefiical seeds such as flaxseeds.
 While omega fatty acids can have a whole host of benefits for pets including supporting skin and coat condition, joint function and cardiovascular health, it's important to be aware that omega fatty acids from marine sources such as fish oil or green lipped mussel powder are more readily utilised by pets than those from plant based sources such as hemp seeds or flaxseeds.

 Use of cannabis or hemp oil as medicine for pets